Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-01.md

 <!-- > -->

-**There will be learning objectives for each class.** You should test your knowledge by explaining the concepts to someone else and implement the learning objectives in code when the learning objectives are code.
-Some objectives are larger overarching concepts, in these cases, you should identify the learning objective in your code, your project as a whole, or in the larger software ecosystem or the world at large.
+**There will be learning objectives for each class.** You should test your knowledge by explaining the concepts to someone else. 🤼‍♀️

 <!-- > -->

-**If you are having trouble understanding a learning objective you need to take action.** Discuss the topic with another student, talk with a TA, bring questions to class, talk to an instructor during lab or office hours.
+**If you are having trouble understanding a learning objective you need to take action.**

+1. Discuss the topic with another student
+1. Talk with a TA
+1. Bring questions to class
+1. Talk to an instructor during lab or office hours.

 <!-- > -->